 WHAT KIND OF FOOD IS PREFERRED WHEN MY PET IS SICK HAVING PYREXIA?

 Food that is easily digestible, light to the body yet, nourishing at the same time must be preferred.

 We have to ensure that our beloved pet is given the utmost love, care, and attention when they are sick.
 So along with their normal packaged food, you can try out these other options too.

 In case your pet is eating little food, here’s what you should do –

 - Do not give him/her fried oily or spicy food as we humans eat.

-- For pet dogs kept on a veg diet, milk mixed with a little turmeric can be offered in small quantity.
+- For pet dogs kept on a veg diet, milk mixed with a little turmeric can be offered in small quantities.

 💡 Fun Fact – Turmeric is an ancient ayurvedic herbal medicine that is known for its magical properties of boosting immunity, anti-inflammatory actions, anti-bacterial actions, and many more!
 In Hindi or local language, it is known by the name ‘Haldi’.

-- In general, pet should be offered with chicken soup and rice with small chicken pieces in it.
+- In general, pets should be offered chicken soup and rice with small chicken pieces in it.